vitaly-t/nitrous/README.md

 # Nitrous

-This project is an initial Promise/A+ implementation.
+This is my take at implementing a Promise/A+ library.

-Not yet for public consumption :)
+The project is in its early stage, not ready for public consumption.